 But as an expat in Vietnam, you should have heard about this term at least once as it is the way used by a lot of expats in Vietnam to avoid overstaying a visa, extend their stay less expensively as Vietnam visa extension is currently quite costly.

-Important note: In the outbreak of Covid-19, from March 15, 2020 until April 15, 2020, you should not do the visa run as you cannot get visa stamped at at entry point of Vietnam.
+Important note: In the outbreak of Covid-19, the Vietnam borders are not fully opened, you should not do the visa run as you cannot get visa stamped at at entry point of Vietnam.
 Instead, extend visa is the best choice.

 And now, it comes to a detailed guide on what it is, where to do the visa run for Vietnam and how to properly do a Vietnam visa run.